 -

-Meetings usually take place in Greater Manchester (MediaCity or the city centre)
+Meetings usually take place in Greater Manchester (MediaCity or the city centre) on weekends between 11am and 3pm

 -